 1. A complete video picture composed of two fields (two complete interlaced scans of the monitor screen).
 A frame consists of 525 interlaced horizontal lines of picture information in NTSC, 625 in PAL.
-2. Switchers: One complete scan of a video image.
-For progressive video, all the lines in a frame are scanned successively from top to bottom.
-For interlace video, alternate lines are scanned, and so a frame containing all the picture information consists of two fields.

-3. A metal cabinet (also known as a tray) which holds circuit boards.
-Also see electronics frame (tray)
+2. A metal cabinet (also known as a tray) which holds circuit boards.